garrandall/popular-music-data/tracks/mama-said-knock-you-out-ll-cool-j.md

 Breakdown!

-Uh, Shadow boxing when I heard you on the radio HUUUH!!!
+Uh, Shadow boxing when I heard you on the radio HUUUH!
 I just don't know
 What made you forget that I was raw?
 But now I got a new tour